squiggle-dev/squiggle-csharp/docs/DefaultApi.md

 <a name="getaddresstoken"></a>
 # **GetAddressToken**
-> JSONWebTokenResponse GetAddressToken (LoginDetails data)
+> JSONWebToken GetAddressToken (LoginDetails data)